-1. First, lay Baby down on his back.
+#1 First, lay Baby down on his back.

-2. With the palm of your hand near the top of Baby’s rib cage, bring your hand down in a sweeping motion, gently pressing his tummy.
+With the palm of your hand near the top of Baby’s rib cage, bring your hand down in a sweeping motion, gently pressing his tummy.

 The point is to work any air (gas) down and out, as well as to relieve any built-up pressure.

-3. Place your finger tips over Baby’s belly button area and massage gently and slowly in a clock-wise, circular motion.
+#2 Place your finger tips over Baby’s belly button area and massage gently and slowly in a clock-wise, circular motion.

-This helps Baby pass any gas that is on his tummy, and also helps stimulate his bowls if he is constipated.
+This helps Baby pass any gas that is on his tummy.

-4. Lastly, take hold of Baby’s ankles and gently press his legs toward his chest and hold for a few seconds.
+#3 Lastly, take hold of Baby’s ankles and gently press his legs toward his chest and hold for a few seconds.

 You can also “pedal” his legs (as if he’s riding a bicycle), and alternate the two motions.

 I usually repeated all of the steps several times until it was obvious that my baby’s tummy was feeling better.
 (It usually only took a few minutes.)